abinit/abinit/doc/mkdocs-tutorials/analysis_tools.md

 # Lesson on analysis tools

-## How to use the program *cut3d*
+## How to use cut3d

-This lesson covers some of the features available in the program *cut3d*.
+This lesson covers some of the features available in the program cut3d.
 The help file of this program can be view at [[help:cut3d]].

-The `cut3d` program can produce output that can be read by several other programs.
+The cut3d program can produce output that can be read by several other programs.
 At present, at least XCrySDen ([www.xcrysden.org](http://www.xcrysden.org/), freely available) is known to support this output.

-The *cut3d* program can be used to treat data in a density file (_DEN), a potential file (_POT) or a wavefunction file (_WFK).
+The cut3d program can be used to treat data in a density file (_DEN), a potential file (_POT) or a wavefunction file (_WFK).
 In this lesson will we see how to use this program to obtain the value of the density on a line.